rusq/slackdump/README.rst

 Slack Dumper
 ============

+Purpose: Archive Slack messages, users, files and emojis using browser token and cookie.

 - `Buy me a cup of tea`_
 - Join the discussion in Telegram_ or Slack_.
 - `Read the overview on Medium.com`_